AllanOricil/salesforce-schema-builder/README.md

 # Enhanced Formula Editor

 Now functions and operators can be easily found on top of the text area.
+The formula editor also have sintax highlight.

 <img src="https://drive.google.com/uc?id=1W415UkSflJ3i8HLs6lkRecoKJRBBS01j" width="600px"></img>